Spencerk13/cse-210/jump_game/README.md

 # Jumper Specification
-First team activity (team 7)
+Secdon team activity (team 7)

 Names: Charlie Mitts mit18012@byui.edu, James Chan cha20009@byui.edu, Spencer Kingsbury kin20013@byui.edu, Samuel Casellas cas18010@byui.edu

-Date: Jan 27th, 2022
+Date: Feb 2, 2022

 # Code Planning

-There are two classes for this program:
+There are four classes for this program:

 1. Director
-2. Dealer
+2. Guess
+3. Puzzle
+4. Parachute

 The following responsibilities, behaviors, and statuses are as follows:

 - Director:
-1. Responsibilities - Run the game by verifying the conditions of the game are always true before each turn.
-Keeps track of the players cards and score.
+1. Responsibilities - Run the game by verifying the conditions of the game are always true before each guess.
+Keeps track of the players guesses.
 Asks the user two questions: if they want another turn and what their guess is for the card (whether higher or lower).

 2. Behaviors:
     a.
 Initiate the game (main): start_game()